Border Collie Breed overview

 Their life expectancy is 10 -14 years.

-A healthy Border Collie can live between 10 and 14 years, although some members of the breed have been known to live upwards of 16 years.
-Any dog breed can develop certain diseases or illnesses, but the Border Collie is a generally healthy and hardy breed.
+A healthy dog can live between 10 and 14 years, although some members of the breed have been known to live upwards of 16 years.
+Any dog breed can develop certain diseases or illnesses, but they are generally one of healthy and hardy breeds in Australia.
 With appropriate care and feeding, this dog will live happily for many years.

 - Suitability for Children – Low